Dlloydev/ESP32-ESP32S2-AnalogWrite/README.md

 ### PWM Wave

 Arduino's reference for [`analogWrite()`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) describes the PWM wave characteristics for various hardware architecture.
 The general operational characteristic is  8-bit duty cycle control where the output will be **always off** for value 0 and **always on** for value 255.
 With the various devices and timer modes, sometimes a bit correction is required to achieve full off or on.
-The ESP8266 follows this mode of operation, but with the different timer architecture on the ESP32 devices, the LEDc PWM operates in a different manner, where duty value 0 is always off, but duty value 255 will give an output that's 255/256 duty cycle (not fully on).
-This happens for any setting for bit resolution.
-As of version 1.2.0, this condition is detected and corrected, where the hardware is programmed with `2^resolution (bits)^`, which drives the output signal fully on.
+The ESP8266 follows this mode of operation, but with the different timer architecture on the ESP32 devices, the **LEDc** PWM operates in a different manner, where duty value 0 is always off, but duty value 255 will give an output that's 255/256 duty cycle (not fully on).

+As of version 1.2.1, this condition is detected and corrected, where the hardware is programmed with `2^resolution (bits)^`, which drives the output signal fully on for 8-bit and higher resolution settings.
+This full 0-100% control will now completely turn on/off both common anode and common cathode LED devices.
+For 1-7 bit resolution settings, the max value correction is not made and AnalogWrite works the same as the LEDc PWM control functions.

+When using ESP32S2 devices, this version offers a temporary fix for ***ESP32-S2 PWM for a Servo pulse issue #5050*** but with limited frequency range.
+Tested range is 8-bit: 4Hz to 2.5kHz, 13-bit 0.2Hz to 120Hz.

 | Board   | PWM Pins                          | DAC Pins   | PWM Frequency   | Resolution              |
 | ------- | --------------------------------- | ---------- | --------------- | ----------------------- |